berndfo/istio-mock/README.md

 ## Build from scratch

-Please skip this section, if you simply want to run the mock service only on Kubernetes and Istio, and don't want to build or run the service locally.
+Please skip this section, if you simply want to run the mock service only on Kubernetes and Istio, and don't want to build the service nor run it locally.

 ### Run locally (no Docker, no Kubernetes)